Last updated March 21st, 2026

 Embarking on your adventure to Japan is like stepping into a world of fascinating customs.
-Imagine every bow, slipper, and shared moment forming a cultural etiquette.
+Imagine every bow, slipper, and shared moment forming part of the cultural etiquette.
 As a traveler, diving into Japanese customs goes beyond the basics.
 So, let’s simplify and guide you through these customs for a smoother journey:

 1. The Art of the Bow:

 - What: Bowing is like a respectful handshake.
-Japanese don’t appreciate physical contact, therefore bow is a handshake without a touch.
+The Japanese don’t appreciate physical contact, therefore a bow is a handshake without a touch.

 - How: Varies by situation; a slight bow is casual, while a deeper bow shows respect.